 A number of monitoring devices are routinely used for groundwater data collection at Y-12.
-Monitoring wells are permanent devices used for the collection of groundwater samples; these are installed according to established regulatory and industry specifications.
+Monitoring wells are permanent devices used for the collection of groundwater samples; they are installed according to established regulatory and industry specifications.
 Piezometers are primarily temporary devices used to measure groundwater table levels and are often constructed of polyvinyl chloride or other low-cost materials.
 Other devices or techniques are sometimes employed to gather data, including well points and push probes.
-No compliance monitoring wells were installed in CY 2002.
-However, one characterization well was installed at the east end of Y-12 near Upper East Fork Poplar Creek and two piezometers were installed at the EMWMF site.
-The characterization well was installed as a multiport monitoring system with eight discrete monitoring intervals for monitoring a proposed treatability study to evaluate bioremediation potential of the East End volatile organic compound plume.
-The two piezometers were installed around the EMWMF site to evaluate groundwater elevations for design of a second waste cell.
+No compliance monitoring wells were installed in CY 2003.
+However, 15 piezometers were installed at the EMWMF site in Bear Creek Valley to evaluate groundwater elevations for design of a second waste cell.

-Well plugging and abandonment activities are conducted to protect human health and the environment, maintain the Y-12 monitoring well network, and to meet operational needs.
+Well plugging and abandonment activities are conducted to protect human health and the environment, maintain the Y-12 monitoring well network, and meet operational needs.
 Wells that are damaged beyond rehabilitation, that interfere with planned construction activities, or from which no useful data can be obtained, are selected for plugging and abandonment.
-In 2002, three wells were plugged and abandoned.
-These wells were located in the Oil Landfarm Waste Management Area and were plugged during the final remedial actions at the Boneyard/Burnyard.
+In 2003, seven wells were plugged and abandoned.
+Three wells are located in the Y-12 Coal Pile and were plugged due to damage or risk of damage caused by heavy equipment operations in the area.
+Four other wells were plugged to make way for construction of building 9720-82.

-6.10.3 CY 2002 Monitoring Program
+6.10.3 CY 2003 Monitoring Program

-Groundwater monitoring in CY 2002 was performed to comply with DOE orders and regulations by the Groundwater Protection Program, Water Resources Restoration Program, and other BJC projects.
-Compliance requirements were met by the monitoring of 159 wells, 12 springs, and 32 surface water locations (Table 6.13).
-Figure 6.16 shows the locations of ORR perimeter/exit pathway groundwater monitoring stations as specified in the ORR Environmental Monitoring Plan.
+Groundwater monitoring in CY 2003 was performed to comply with DOE orders and regulations by the Groundwater Protection Program, Water Resources Restoration Program, and other BJC projects.
+Compliance requirements were met by the monitoring of 168 wells, 14 springs, and 37 surface water locations (Table 6.15).
+Figure 6.20 shows the locations of ORR perimeter/exit pathway groundwater monitoring stations as specified in the ORR Environmental Monitoring Plan (DOE 2003c).

-Comprehensive water quality results of monitoring activities at Y-12 in CY 2002 are presented in the annual Groundwater Monitoring Report (BWXT 2003).
+Comprehensive water quality results of monitoring activities at Y-12 in CY 2003 are presented in the annual Groundwater Monitoring Report (BWXT 2004a).

-Details of monitoring efforts performed specifically for CERCLA baseline and remediation evaluation are published in the FY 2002 and FY 2003 Water Resources Restoration Program
+Details of monitoring efforts performed specifically for CERCLA baseline and remediation evaluation are published in the FY 2003 and FY 2004 Water Resources Restoration Program Sampling and Analysis Plans (BJC 2002 and BJC 2003b), and the 2004 Remediation Effectiveness Reports (DOE 2004a).